PubInv/PubInv/ideas/Project #25: In-pipe fan with gas sensor for EWB.md

 * Get a smaller Arduino and a separate enclosure for actually mounting on the fan.
 * Build a perfboard version (not a breadboard!) for demonstrations
 * Publish schematics, maybe even EagleCAD up a PCB?
-* Get the MQ4 sesnor working, burned in and tested.
+* Get the MQ4 sesnor working, burned in and tested - underway
 * Get ready for Mini-Maker Faire!
 * Test in a real barn/latrine!
 * Test on my compost pile!